Flying drones or model aircraft recreationally

 Flying for money?

 If you want to earn money from flying your drone, there are different rules depending on the size of your drone.
-Find information on that process and a full list of certified operators.
+Information is available about RPA operations flying commercially under 2kg, flying commercially over 2kg and flying in commercial-like operations over your own land.

 Remotely piloted aircraft in emergency situations